Biking 101

 If you're planning an extremely long, rugged adventure, such as crossing remote deserts or challenging mountain ranges, an expedition touring bike might be your best bet.
 These bikes are built with extra durability, heavier‑duty frames, and specialized components for the most demanding conditions.

-How to Choose the Right E-Bike for Your Lifestyle
+How to Choose the Best Men's Bikes for Comfort and Performance

 D. Electric Touring Bikes